slint-ui/slint/docs/langref/src/animations.md

 # Animations

-Animations may be applied to Properties using the `animate` keyword like this:
+Declare animations for properties with the `animate` keyword like this:

 ```slint
 export component Example inherits Window {